What is the difference between Bipolar ii Disorder and Bipolar I Disorder? Do you know the answer? Many don’t though it’s very specific.

 Bipolar I disorder was the only bipolar disorder recognized for many, many years.
 Recently, the bipolar ii disorder diagnosis has become more common as doctors now know the signs of hypomania.

-I have just as much trouble with bipolar ii disorder as my friend Sherri has with her bipolar I diagnosis.
+I have just as much trouble with bipolar ii disorder as my friend Alena has with her bipolar I diagnosis.
 Just in different ways.

 This is a fascinating topic- there is a lot of information on the right that describes the difference between the two bipolar disorder diagnoses.
 Which one do you have?
 If you care about someone with the illness?
 What is their diagnosis?
 Knowing your diagnosis is extremely important as it determines the medications used to treat the illness!